thorfdbg/libjpeg/README.md

 libjpeg
 =======

-A complete implementation of 10918-1 (JPEG) comming from jpeg.org (the ISO group) with extensions for HDR currently discussed for standardization.
+A complete implementation of 10918-1 (JPEG) comming from jpeg.org (the ISO group) with extensions for HDR standardized as 18477 (JPEG XT)

 This release also includes the "JPEG on Steroids" improvements implemented for the ICIP 2016 Grand Challenge on Image Compression.
 For ideal visual performance, run jpeg as follows: